tobias-forkel/Forkel_OpenGraph/README.md

 6. You should also find a record `forkel_opengraph_setup` in table `core_resource`.
 Use `select * from core_resource where code = 'forkel_opengraph_setup';`

 ## Features
-* Enter a text in a textarea field
-* JavaScript will detect if you paste or enter a valid URL
+* Paste or enter text which contains a valid URL
-* JavaScript will execute a AJAX call to fetch OpenGraph data
+* A AJAX request will fetch OpenGraph data
-* JavaScript will update input fields ( Form.php )
+* Functionality available in backend and frontend

 ## Usage
-The functionality can be used in the backend section `Forkel > OpenGraph`.
+The functionality can be used in the backend section `Forkel > OpenGraph` or in the frontend `{base_url}/forkel_opengraph/`

 ## Support
 If you have any issues with this extension, open an issue on [Github](https://github.com/tobias-forkel/Forkel_OpenGraph/issues).